karrick/congomap/README.md

 Some maps are used as a lazy lookup device.
-When a key is not already found in the map, the lookup callback function is invoked with the specified key, and the returned value is stored in the Congomap, and returned from this method.
+When a key is not already found in the map, the lookup callback function is invoked with the specified key, and the returned value is stored in the `Congomap`, and returned from this method.
 If the lookup callback function returns an error, then this method returns nil for the value, and the error.